-If you are wondering about closing costs chances are you’re pretty far down the road in the home buying process.
+If you are wondering about closing costs chances are you’re pretty far down the road in the home buying or selling process.
 Maybe you have an agent maybe you don’t.
 If you don’t, make sure to choose someone with experience.
 Part of their job is to negotiate things like closing costs.

 Closings costs are the fees and services needed to complete the home buying transaction.
 If you have ever bought a car you know that you don’t just hand over the cash and drive off free and clear.
 There is paper work to be done, taxes to be paid, and various government requirements.
 A home purchase is like buying a car times 50.

 Besides the cost of the home itself there are other services and requirements that keep both parties, and the lender, safe from fraud as well as ensuring everyone does what they promised.